pooltogether/v4-docs/docs/design/index.md

 ### Deployments

-PoolTogether V5 will be deployed on Ethereum and every L2 (eventually).
+PoolTogether V5 will be deployed on a variety of EVM-compatible networks.
 Each deployment will include the core contracts and a set of factories that allow anyone to easily extend the protocol with new tokens or yield sources.

 The core contract is the Prize Pool; this is the contract that holds prize liquidity and disburses prizes.
 Each chain will be an island of prize liquidity; prizes won't be shared across chains.